DaBultz/pz-battlesnake/CONTRIBUTING.md

 To contribute documentation:

 - [Set up the project](#project-setup).
+- We use google docstring style for our code (we use this to autogenerate API Documentation), please see the style guide found [here](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/index.html)
 - Edit or add any relevant documentation.
 - Make sure your changes are formatted correctly and consistently with the rest of the documentation.
 - Re-read what you wrote, and run a spellchecker on it to make sure you didn't miss anything.